HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/configure_sso/integrating_leap_sso/index.md

     2. Add OIDC definition as a server customization

-        The properties that you need to specify may differ based on your identify provider.
+        The properties that you need to specify may differ based on your identity provider.
 For additional information, refer to [Open Liberty documentation on OpenID Connect](https://openliberty.io/docs/latest/reference/config/openidConnectClient.html)

         Before moving on, verify that the discoveryEndpointURL is valid by opening it in a browser prior to entering it in the yaml file and update the clientSecret with the proper value obtained from your IDP